-The current global market is thought to be worth US$6 billion, with the price of bulk liquid helium rising by >100% in the past ten years.
+The current global market bulk liquid helium market is thought to be worth over US$1.5 billion, with the unit price (US$ per thousand cubic feet) rising by over 100% in the past decade.

 Helium Markets have been quite volatile in recent years with 3 years of global shortage during the period 2011-2013, followed by 2 years of oversupply caused by the start of production from the Qatar II plant in 2014-2015.
 The global helium market was on course to find equilibrium, however limited output from Qatar in 2017 (due to the geopolitical situation with its neighbours, and consequent border closures) is likely to have created another global supply shortage.